-The Veterans Village Records contain material dealing with the organization of the Veteran's Council, the UH Veteran's Club, newsletters as well as announcements, petitions, and press releases.
-Items date from 1945 to 1956 with most of the material dating from the late 1940s and early 1950s.
+The Veterans Village Records contain material dealing with the organization of the Veterans Council, the UH Veterans Club, newsletters as well as announcements, petitions, and press releases.
+Items date from 1945 to 1956 with a bulk from the late 1940s and early 1950s.

 The collection is arranged into seven series: Constitution, Veterans Club Meetings, Record of Activities Council, Petitions, Press Releases and Announcements, Nursery School, and the Village News (the Village newsletter).
 The original arrangement has been kept intact where possible, however some minor rearrangement was necessary to facilitate research.
 Material is arranged chronologically within each series.
 When possible, folder headings used by the originators have been adhered to in arranging and describing the records.

 Special Collections owns the physical items in our collections, but copyright normally belongs to the creator of the materials or their heirs.
 The researcher has full responsibility for determining copyright status, obtaining permission to publish from copyright holders, and abiding by current copyright laws when publishing or displaying copies of Special Collections material in print or electronic form.
 For more information, consult the appropriate librarian.
 Reproduction decisions will be made by Special Collections staff on a case-by-case basis.

 The University of Houston played an important part in the United States' efforts during the Second World War.
 Among its many contributions, the institution housed the first Naval School established in a college, training more than five thousand navy personnel and several hundred Army and Navy pilots.
 Following the war, many of the nation's servicemen and women returned to colleges and universities to take advantage of the Servicemen's Readjustment Act of 1944 - better known as the GI Bill of Rights.
 Under the GI Bill, veterans received up to $500 a year from the government to cover tuition and fees as well as a monthly stipend.